NickCraver/nickcraver.github.com/blog/_posts/2016-03-29-stack-overflow-the-hardware-2016-edition.markdown

 <div class="pics-{{ page.slug }}">

 That's it for the hardware actually serving the sites or that's generally interesting.
-We of course have other servers for the background tasks such as logging, monitoring, backups, etc. If you're especially curious about specs of any other systems, just ask in comments and I'm happy to detail them out.
+We, of course, have other servers for the background tasks such as logging, monitoring, backups, etc. If you're especially curious about specs of any other systems, just ask in comments and I'm happy to detail them out.
 Here's what the full setup looks like in New York as of a few weeks ago:

 <a href="{{ site.contenturl }}SO-Hardware-Racks2.jpg" target="_blank"><img src="{{ site.contenturl }}SO-Hardware-Racks2-Small.jpg" width="477" height="708" style="padding-right: 16px;" /></a><a href="{{ site.contenturl }}SO-Hardware-Racks.jpg" target="_blank"><img src="{{ site.contenturl }}SO-Hardware-Racks-Small.jpg" width="477" height="708" /></a>